QQyrus/qyrus-ai-sdk-java/Readme.md

 ## JSON Schema Assertions

-<json schema assertion> allows you to create the schema tests for the api response body.
+<b>json schema assertion</b> allows you to create the schema tests for the api response body.
 Input your api response.

 With SyncClient